Yesterday I found this Isabella Tiger moth caterpillar in Schenley Park. Does she have a prediction for the coming winter?

 If I managed to get close to a calm hognose I’d see why he has this name — an upturned nose like a hog.

 But I’m not eager to get so close.
-The cobra act would frighten me.
+If I scared him, the “cobra act” would frighten me.
 The “high speed head-butt” would give me a heart attack.
 Both the snake and I would be lolling on the ground with our tongues hanging out.

 (photo of an eastern hognose snake from Wikimedia Commons, Creative Commons license.
 I have vertically flipped the original image to make an S. Click on the image to see the original at Wikimedia)